UCL/causalprog/docs/theory/glossary.md

 appears in the corresponding causal problem.

 The $phi_k$ represent quantities that can be estimated from a causal model, and which we have observed data for.
+Much like the [causal estimand](#causal-estimand), they are often implicitly defined in terms of (moments of) the RVs of the causal model, rather than the model parameters.

 ### Derived Parameter